Complete type amalgamation for non-standard finite groups: Ultra-quasirandomness revisited

-which yields the result. \end{proof} A standard translation using \L o\'s's theorem (again, we refer to the proof of \ref{P:pqr_regularpos} to avoid repetitions) yields the following finitary version, which was already present in a quantitative form for $n=2$ (setting $A=A_{1}$, $B=A_2$ and $C=A_{12}$) in Gowers's work \cite[Theorem 3.3]{wG08}.
+which yields the desired result. \end{proof} A standard translation using \L o\'s's theorem (we refer to the proof of Corollary \ref{C:ultra_finite} to avoid repetitions) yields the following finitary version, which was already present in a quantitative form in Gowers's work \cite{wG08}.

 \begin{cor} \textup{(}\cf\ \cite[Theorem 5.3]{wG08}\textup{)} Fix a natural number $n\geq 2$.
 For every $\emptyset\neq F\subseteq \{1,\ldots, n\}$ let $\delta_F>0$ be given.
 For every $\eta>0$ there is some integer $d=d(n, \delta_F, \eta)$ such that for every finite $d$-quasirandom group $G$ and subsets $A_F$ of $G$ of density at least $\delta_F$, we have that